 Catch the Turkey Number Game – Print and mix up the playing cards.
 If the player draws a number card, the player reads the number and then places it in the discard pile.
 If the player draws a turkey card, he must say, “Gobble, gobble, gobble” in his best turkey gobbling voice.
 He then gets to keep the turkey card until the end of the game.
 The goal is to collect the most turkey cards.
 This game builds number recognition and cooperative skills and is perfect for circle time!

 Beaded Feather Turkeys – This fun math activity uses beads and pipe cleaners to make simple patterns.
-Stringing and counting beads hones fine motor skills and makes this activity a class favorite!
+Stringing and counting beads is a fine motor activity, plus it’s a class favorite!

 Playful Learning Activities for a Thanksgiving Preschool Theme